 JUNE 4, 2021 Written by Antonio Alvaro

-Retail was one of the first and most disrupted industries by the emergence of the internet.
+The retail industry was one of the first and most disrupted industries by the emergence of the internet.
 What years later would be referred to as Web 1.0 drove exponential growth in remote selling with the eCommerce revolution.
 The arrival of Web 2.0 with social, mobile and SaaS was also very impactful, so much so that all of these innovations are now taken for granted and mainstream in the retail industry.

-When most people think of crypto in retail, they think of the ability to accept Bitcoin as a tender.
+When most people think of blockchain in retail, they think of the ability to accept Bitcoin as a tender.
 News of Tesla accepting Bitcoin for then stopping the acceptance of Bitcoin made headlines recently.
 With the price of Bitcoin moving up and down and being considered by many as an investment hedge against USD inflation it is unclear why would anyone use it to buy a car.

 There are other use cases in retail which are more interesting.
 Arguably with far more potential to disrupt the retail industry:

-- Payments: this is indeed a wide potential area for disruption.
+- Payments: with the introduction of blockchain in retail, this is indeed a wide potential area for disruption.
 Crypto should be able to provide anonymity and decentralization at scale for payments.
 Some services from DeFi (decentralised finance) will be made available to retail.
 While there are multiple approaches for feasibility, solutions around stablecoins are the most common.
 As of this writing there are already hundreds of different stablecoins in the market.
 Big retailers like Wallmart or El Corte Ingles might seek to create their own stablecoins while there are platforms available in which to develop solutions like Celo.
 Another utility is for consumers in developing countries.
 SkillNet worked in the last decade with retailers in Africa to introduce M-Pesa, which allowed for digital payments for people without access to a debit card.
 This new generation of solutions, over the next decade, will be able to extend the portfolio of financial services for those without or with limited access to traditional banking to include things like credit and insurance.

 - Personal identifiable information and loyalty systems: out of the Dapps (decentralised applications) being built at the moment, those that deal with customer information might prove most disruptive for retail.
 A key driver for retailers to unlock value is to provide a personalised experience.
 The main barrier of adoption, other than technology, is the initial disclosure and subsequent management of personal information with relation to privacy and security.
 Crypto can potentially provide the intermediate tier which enables personalization features without customer disclosing personal information or retailers storing such information.
 Combined with systems of reward which can also be blind to PII , this is an area for potential large changes.
 The business model for these applications in which selling customer data is not an option, remains to be seen.
 Loyalty systems based on blockchain are starting to emerge for other industries but are much less ambitious in leveraging a decentralised model.